sambarrows/minimal-mistakes/_posts/2017-03-26-Amazon_review_sentiment.md

     number words in training corpus: 36897

-Instantiate and train a Multinomial Naive Bayes model.
+Instantiate and train a multinomial naive Bayes model.

 ```python